When you think of different types of giving, what do you think of? Do you think of giving money or your time or an item of some kind?

 The Jewish Torah teaches that those who have the means to give to charity above the required ten percent should do so, not from ego, but as part of their duty toward those in need.

 New Testament Christian Scriptures tell us that what we give, what we do, how we treat others, always comes back to us.
 This is a reminder to give good gifts, gifts we would want for ourselves:

 The virtue of generosity and its effects on both giver and receiver in present and future moments are shared across religions worldwide.
 This isn’t spiritual woo-woo.
 Plenty of science proves the benefits of all types of giving.

 What you give is less important than the spirit with which you give.
 Studies show that regular giving of your time, energy, and resources provides you with physical, mental and social benefits.
-(So long as you don't overextend yourself and give from your heart) They include:
+(So long as you give from the heart without an agenda and don't overextend yourself.)
+These benefits of giving include:

 The benefits of giving and kindness go hand in hand.
 These virtues are really two sides of the same coin.

 In addition to the perks you personally receive, your example inspires others to give of themselves.
 The cumulative effect of many people participating in all types of giving makes the world a better place for all.

 These 19 ways to give include ideas that require out-of-the-box thinking.
 Some of them are closely related.
 Some are easy to do, others not so much.
 Each of these types of giving will enhance your relationship with yourself and others.

 What?
 Yes, sometimes it is okay to give in and let something go.